CrystalMoon021/zero/README.md

 ## Current Tasks for Coding

+Home
+- add a home location
+- have a diary txt file for users to write in
+- have a desk?

+Make the locations listed with spaces and no new lines

 Ariel's Quest - DONE
 - figure out to properly have branches and pull requests on github